dinhjeffrey/learning-ds/statistics/statistics-freedman.md

 * (big number - small number) x sqrt(fraction with big number x fraction with small number)

 5. If you have to classify and count the draws, remember to put 1 on the tickets that count for you, 0 on the others.

+6. Provided the number of draws is sufficiently large, the normal curve can be used to figure chances for the sum of the draws.